 Figure 7.
-Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals <5 years of age in South Africa, up to current reporting week (week 44/year) from 2012 to date.
+Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals <5 years of age in South Africa, from January 2012 to December 2022.
 Viable isolates and those serotyped using molecular techniques included.

 Figure 8.
-Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals ≥5 years of age in South Africa, up to current reporting week (week 44/year) from 2012 to date.
+Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals ≥5 years of age in South Africa, from January 2012 to December 2022.
 Viable isolates and those serotyped using molecular techniques included.